Ennamo Yeadho

-Enamo Aedho is a song from the 2011 Tamil film Ko, composed by Harris Jayaraj.
-The song was performed by Aalap Raju, Prashanthini, Sricharan, Emcee Jesz, with lyrics written by Madhan Karky, Sricharan, Emcee Jesz.
+Enamo Yeadho is a song from the 2011 Indian Tamil film Ko, composed by Harris Jayaraj.
+The song was performed by Aalap Raju, Prashanthini, Sricharan, Emcee Jesz, with lyrics written by Madhan Karky, Sricharan, and Emcee Jesz.
 The song was released as part of the soundtrack album of the film on 12 January 2011.
-The song, which has also been referred to as "Kuviyamilla" by the media, was initially released with a thirty-second teaser trailer of the film in 5 November 2010, coinciding with Diwali to positive response.
+The song, which has also been referred to as "Kuviyamilla" by the media, was initially released with a thirty-second teaser trailer of the film on 5 November 2010, coinciding with Diwali to positive response.